Welcome to Cambridgeshire Workplace Chaplaincy.

 Our mission is to:

-Support workplace Chaplains of all faiths across Cambridge, Peterborough and surrounding areas in their work of meeting the spiritual needs of people in work settings of all kinds, whether commercial, public or voluntary sector.
+Support workplace Chaplains of all faiths across Cambridge, Peterborough and surrounding areas in their work of meeting the pastoral and spiritual needs of people in work settings of all kinds, whether commercial, public or voluntary sector.

 - Support workplace chaplaincy services and those who deliver them